NIMBioS Graduate Assistantships

 In addition to carrying out their research as specified in their proposal, Assistants will be expected to assist with NIMBioS activities, including providing computational support (including assisting with model development, analysis and coding) for NIMBioS participants, assisting in Working Group and Workshop activities, and/or collaborating with postdocs and NIMBioS faculty and students.
 Applicants are strongly encouraged to review information on NIMBioS provided at www.nimbios.org.

 Any student who is mentored by a UT faculty member affiliated with NIMBioS is eligible to apply for an Assistantship.
-Stipend support is for one year and may be renewed by re-application for a subsequent year.
+Appointments are for one year.
+Current GRAs may apply for a second year of support.
 Applications will be accepted from students at any stage in their graduate education, although it is anticipated that students with at least two years of graduate study will be the best qualified to take advantage of this opportunity.
 Successful applicants will be expected to submit quarterly reports on their activities to the NIMBioS Associate Director for Graduate Activities.

-The deadline for applications for NIMBioS Graduate Assistantships for Fall 2013 is Feb.
-1, 2013.
+The deadline for applications for NIMBioS Graduate Assistantships is February 1 for assistantships beginning in August of each year.
 Award announcements are made in March.

 Interested applicants must submit the following materials by the deadline: